Massachusetts’ current minimum wage is $11.00.

-For more information on Massachusetts’s minimum wage laws, visit our Massachusetts Minimum Wage Laws page, which includes topics such as minimum wage, tip minimum wage, tip sharing and pooling, and subminimum wages.
+For more information on Massachusetts minimum wage laws, visit our Massachusetts Minimum Wage Laws page, which includes topics such as minimum wage, tip minimum wage, tip sharing and pooling, and subminimum wages.

 Related topic covered on other pages include:

-Massachusetts requires employers to pay employees overtime at a rate of 1½ time their regular rate when they work 40 hours or more in a work week, unless otherwise exempt.
+Massachusetts labor laws require employers to pay employees overtime at a rate of 1½ time their regular rate when they work 40 hours or more in a work week, unless otherwise exempt.
 Mass.
 Gen. Law Ch.
 151, Sec.
 1A; Mass.
 Labor and Workforce Development FAQ.
 See FLSA: Overtime for more information regarding overtime requirements.

 Massachusetts maintains laws, known as Blue Laws, that limit an employer’s ability to require employees to work on Sundays and some holidays.
 Also, in situations where employers are permitted to employ employees on Sundays or holidays, they may be required to pay those employee at a rate of 1½ times their regular rate.
 See Holiday Leave, Mass.
 Blue Laws Overview.

 Under certain circumstances, employers in Massachusetts may be required to pay residents wage rates established by the federal or state prevailing wage rates and rules.
 The prevailing wage rates may be different from the state’s standard minimum wage rates.
 Employees may be eligible for prevailing wages if they work on federal or state government or government-funded construction projects or perform certain federal or state government services.
 See the Massachusetts Prevailing Wages, Davis-Bacon and Related Acts, McNamara-O’Hara Service Contract Act (SCA), and Walsh-Healey Public Contracts Act (PCA) for more information about prevailing wages.